bkw777/aDIPters/README.md

 To program the eeprom, use the FlexROM_100_programming_adapter, or an SOIC-28 test clip.

-To install without REX, just install a shunt on the /CS pins.
+To install without REX, install a jumper on the /CS pins.

 To use the REX main rom feature:
 * Run 2 jumper wires about 10" long with female "dupont" sockets on both ends, from the /CS OUT and /CS IN pins out to the option-rom compartment.